-This document is a PDF version of the online Help.

-This PDF file is provided so you can easily print multiple topics or read the online Help.
+This document is a PDF version of the online help, and is provided so you can easily print multiple topics or read the online help.
 Because this content was originally created to be viewed as online help in a web browser, some topics may not be formatted properly.
 Some interactive topics may not be present in this PDF version.
-Those topics can be successfully printed from within the online Help.
+Those topics can be successfully printed from within the online help.